louis-langholtz/PlayRho/README.md

 Shared shapes for reduced memory usage.
 Increased runtime configurability.
 Support for C++11's range-based loops and constant expressions.
+Exported symbols all within the library namespace of `box2d`.
 Unit tested.
-Initial support for fixed-point data types (in addition to float and double precision floating-point types) as alternatives for RealNum.
+Initial support for fixed-point data types (in addition to `float` and `double` precision floating-point types) as alternatives for `RealNum`.
 And more.

 ##About